-- a.
-The titles and internal references by which the scheme/programme is formally identified - b.
-The sections of the Engineering Council Register (CEng, IEng, EngTech) for which the scheme supports
+- i.
+The titles and internal references by which the scheme/programme is formally identified - ii.
+The sections of the Engineering Council Register (CEng, IEng, EngTech) for which the scheme supports b) Trainee profile c) The scheme environment: personnel and resources